-The Rothko Chapel and grounds will close to the public beginning Monday, March 4, and will remain closed through early 2020.
+The Rothko Chapel and grounds will close to the public beginning Monday, March 4, and will remain closed through early summer 2020.
 This temporary closure is the first part of the implementation of the Rothko Chapel Opening Spaces master plan, focused on preserving the Chapel as a unique public art site and spiritual space, serving the growing number of visitors and program participants, and setting the stage for programmatic expansion.

 During the closure, work inside the Chapel will include modifications to the entryway and vestibule, enhanced audio, security and fire systems, replacement of the existing skylight and updates to the overall lighting design to allow for heightened illumination and an unimpeded interaction with the artwork.
 These upgrades will ensure more access and engagement with Mark Rothko’s extraordinary paintings and will improve the visitor experience as a whole.
 These preservation efforts will bring the experience of the Chapel closer to the founders’ and artist’s original intentions.

 Recognizing the grounds as an extension of the Chapel’s service to the community, exterior improvements will include new hardscape around the reflecting pool and enhanced greenspaces.
 These changes will foster a sense of sanctuary and emphasize the relationship between the Chapel and the surrounding neighborhood.
 Additional building and infrastructure improvements will be made to make the Chapel less susceptible to flooding and other weather events.
 This includes a new energy house with a second chiller and backup generator.